Skip to main content

 Dietary fats are not merely energy reserves; they are the fundamental building blocks for all steroid hormones, including testosterone, estrogen, and cortisol.
 A sufficient intake of healthy fats provides the cholesterol necessary for steroidogenesis.
 Insufficient fat intake can compromise the structural integrity of cellular membranes and directly limit the raw materials required for hormone synthesis.

 Different types of fats, such as saturated, monounsaturated, and polyunsaturated fatty acids, possess varied impacts on cellular function and inflammatory pathways, subsequently influencing the efficiency of hormone production and receptor sensitivity.
-For instance, studies indicate a positive correlation between higher dietary fat intake and circulating in men, highlighting the indispensable role of lipids in male endocrine health.
+For instance, studies indicate a positive correlation between higher dietary fat intake and circulating testosterone levels in men, highlighting the indispensable role of lipids in male endocrine health.

 Proteins and Peptide Hormone Synthesis